 While most presenters focus on making effective PowerPoint presentations, handouts are also essential tools for clearly understanding topics.

-Handouts aren’t suited for all situations, such as inspirational talks.
+Handouts aren’t suited for all situations like inspirational talks, for example.
 Business presentations, however, require more complex information and data.
 In this case, provide your audience with hard copies that summarize your message.

 Explaining everything in one sitting might lose your audience’s interest because they’re burdened with too much information.